+xvii.
+Unique Identification (UID)

+If hardware will be delivered to the Government under the award, there is potential unique item identification will be required IAW DFARS 252.211-7003 or similar verbiage.

 xviii.
-Unique Identification (UID)

-If hardware will be delivered to the Government under the award, there is potential unique item identification will be required IAW DFARS 252.211-7003.
+Publication Approval/Disclosure of Information

+Government review and approval will be required prior to dissemination or publication, except within and between the awardee and its subcontractors (if any), of classified and non- fundamental information developed under this award or contained in reports to be furnished pursuant to this award.

 xix.
-Publication Approval

-Government review and approval will be required prior to dissemination or publication, except within and between the awardee and its subcontractors (if any), of classified and non-fundamental information developed under this award or contained in reports to be furnished pursuant to this award.

-xx.
 Animal Welfare